 6.2A.3.3.3 A-MPR for CA_NS_202 for power class 3

-If the corresponding bit of modifedMPR-Behavior for bands n257, n258 as defined in Annex H is set to 0:

-- For intra-band contiguous and non-contiguous UL CA, A-MPR for CA_NS_202 shall be 2.0 dB.

-If the corresponding bit of modifedMPR-Behavior for bands n257, n258 as defined in Annex H is set to 1:

-- For intra-band contiguous UL CA, A-MPR for CA_NS_202 shall be [5.0] dB if offset frequency < BWintraCA, 2.0 dB otherwise.
+- For intra-band contiguous UL CA, A-MPR for CA_NS_202 shall be 5.0 dB if offset frequency < BWintraCA, 2.0 dB otherwise.

-- For intra-band contiguous UL CA with non-contiguous RB allocation or non-contiguous UL CA, A-MPR for CA_NS_202 shall be [8.0 dB] if offset frequency < BWintraCA, 2.0 dB otherwise.
+- For intra-band contiguous UL CA with non-contiguous RB allocation or non-contiguous UL CA, A-MPR for CA_NS_202 shall be 8.0 dB if offset frequency < BWintraCA, 2.0 dB otherwise.

 Offset frequency is defined as the frequency from the upper edge of the protected frequency range i.e. 24 GHz to the lower edge of the aggregated channel bandwidth of the configured UL CA.